hazzel-cn/CTFScripts/README.md

 ---

-Some useful scripts for ctf game.
+Some useful scripts for ctf game, especially for web.

 Powered by Dawn, WHU